 Local OS maps and Wainwrights available to borrow for expeditions on rail, bus foot or car.

 Your own transport is an advantage, but not essential.
 Trains stop at Bootle Station ( about 15 mins walk away), and there are 10 trains a day each way ( from Lancaster or Carlisle).
-There is now a twice daily bus service between Ambleside/Windermere and Ravenglass.(the X33, (email hidden)/passengertransport) which stops in the village.
 We can pick you up from Millom or Bootle Station by arrangement if it helps.

 We provide a full breakfast, cereals, fruit, cheese jams etc plus bacon, Cumberland sausage, mushrooms and eggs if you want to cook them.
-If you want to cook your own evening meal in the kitchen, that's fine, or you are welcome to take pot luck with whatever we are having ( best if you let us know the morning of arrival so I can adjust amounts).
-We generally eat about 18.30, but we'll save you some if you want to arrive/eat later.
+If you want to cook your own evening meal in the kitchen, that's fine, or you are welcome to take pot luck with whatever we are having without charge( best if you let us know the morning of arrival so I can adjust amounts).
+We generally eat at 18.30, but we'll save you some if you want to arrive/eat later.

 (website hidden) link is

 To find us, come to Bootle ( Cumbria, not Liverpool!) on the GPS.
 From the south Barrow end, on the A595, go straight on through the village past the Post Office and the Church on your right.
 50 yds after the church take the very first (very small) drive way off to the right and follow the arrow to the Old Rectory.
 From the north (Whitehaven) end on the A595, pass the flashing 30 mph sign at the entrance to the village, then take the small turn off to the left after 150 yds (before the church) and follow the arrow to the Old Rectory.

 The door is open, and you are free to roam the garden, visit the paddock to visit the animals, and to potter in the polytunnels